The Closed World and the Command System Imagination

 The Book

-The Closed World: Computers and the Politics of Discourse in Cold War America was published by MIT Press in 1996, with a paperback edition in 1997.
-Edwards, a historian of technology now at the University of Michigan, wrote it as a synthesis of computer history, Cold War political culture, cybernetics, cognitive science, artificial intelligence, and science fiction.
+The Closed World: Computers and the Politics of Discourse in Cold War America was published by MIT Press in hardcover on April 8, 1996, with a paperback edition on August 21, 1997.
+MIT Press lists the paperback at 462 pages under ISBN 9780262550284.
+Edwards wrote it as a synthesis of computer history, Cold War political culture, cybernetics, cognitive science, artificial intelligence, and science fiction.

 The book's basic claim is deceptively simple: computers became meaningful not only because of what they could calculate, but because of what powerful institutions imagined through them.
 They were tools, but also metaphors and political icons.
 They helped organize a world in which global conflict, military planning, psychological theory, and human subjectivity were all described in information-processing terms.